SuperVK/sparse-image-repr-bep/bep.typ

   figure(
     image("./images/castle_original.png", width: 100%),
     caption: [
  Original castle image \
       \ /* for alignment */
     ],
   ),
   figure(
     image("./images/castle_base.png", width: 100%),
     caption: [
  Base performance of the representation
     ],
   ),
 )

 == Initalization
-For the initalization we use an hyperparameter for the amount of Gaussians that will be spawned.
-The color parameters of $phi_0$ will be initialized with a normal distribution $N(0,1)$, for $phi_1$ and $phi_2$ this is $N(0,0.1)$.
-This prevents the first and second order from being to active.
+For the initialization, we use a hyperparameter for the number of Gaussians that will be spawned.
+The color parameters of $phi_0$ will be initialized with a normal distribution $N(0,1)$, for $phi_1$ and $phi_2$, this is $N(0,0.1)$.
+This prevents the first and second orders from being too active.
 The position of the Gaussians is also initialized with $N(0,1)$.
-The scaling parameters are also generated with $N(0,1)$ but immediately shifted down with $-4$.
-If this is not done, the Gaussians will overlap too much, and fight against each other, resulting in streaks.
+The scaling parameters are also generated with $N(0,1)$ but immediately shifted down by $-4$.
+If this is not done, the Gaussians will overlap too much and fight against each other, resulting in streaks.
 This can be seen below.

 #grid(
   columns: (1fr, 1fr, 1fr),